 Irelands Best Beaches

 Irelands best beaches are not a secret, pick a beach, any beach at all and feel free to claim it as your own.
 Always a favourite with children and adults, whenever we are lucky enough to have the sun to go with them!
+(2013 was a cracker!)
 When my children were young, as well as 'treasure' hunting in castles, we used to go beach 'combing'.
 It was not unusual to find coconuts from the Caribbean or fishing buoys from New England on the West Coast or lumps of coal from Wales on the East Coast.
-And if you were really lucky, some blue glass beads washed up from one of the many Spanish shipwrecks off the South Coast.
-Fortunately, we have never lived far from the sea, as is the case with most of Ireland, it being an island, dah....
+And if you were really lucky, some blue glass beads washed up from one of the many Spanish shipwrecks off the South Coast of Ireland.
+Fortunately, we have never lived far from the sea, as is the case with most of Ireland, it being an island, dah....but you are never more than a 100 kms from the sea.
 In fact, we regularly boast of having possibly the most spectacular coastline in all of Western Europe, if not the weather!
 There are no ‘costas’ in Ireland (Thank God) however on a ‘pet’ (unseasonably warm) day in May or September or as of late (the 2013 heatwave) you could be forgiven for thinking you were in Greece, should you find yourself on a deserted white sandy coral beach, lapped by turquoise waves with only a couple of cows or sheep to keep you company....

 Irelands Best Beaches are....

 1 Bettystown County Meath miles of safe sandy beach, this where the Tara Brooch was discovered in a sandbank.
 Hotels, shops, cafés, golf course and tennis courts.
 The only approved beach in Europe for horse racing, there is a special event held each September which is very popular with the locals.